Caswell County, North Carolina: Post–Civil War to 1940s

 These issues weakened economic stability by reducing agricultural productivity and degrading soil health, negatively affecting the county's economic progress through the 1910s.

-Despite these challenges, Caswell County’s residents demonstrated resilience and community spirit during World War I. Local efforts included Red Cross work, military registration, and resource management to support soldiers and civilians, with women playing a prominent role.
+Despite these challenges, Caswell County's residents demonstrated resilience and community spirit during World War I. Local efforts included Red Cross work, military registration, and resource management to support soldiers and civilians, with women playing a prominent role.

 Through the 1920s, Caswell County's population continued to grow.
 To provide better public facilities, the Caswell County Board of Education initiated school improvement projects.
 These efforts included replacing older, inadequate facilities with new buildings for both African American and white students.
 For Black students, this included six school construction projects, such as upgrades to Yanceyville School in 1924, funded by public and private contributions with significant support from the Rosenwald Fund.

-In 1926, the area saw several other developments, including the construction of a county home for the poor as well as the founding of The Caswell Messenger newspaper and the Caswell County Chamber of Commerce.
+In 1926, the area experienced several notable developments, including the construction of a county home for the poor as well as the founding of The Caswell Messenger newspaper and the Caswell County Chamber of Commerce.

-However, during the Great Depression, many farmers and local businesses struggled with economic hardship, falling crop prices, and limited access to credit.
+During the Great Depression, however, many farmers and local businesses struggled with economic hardship, falling crop prices, and limited access to credit.
 To assist the community, the North Carolina Emergency Relief Administration (NCERA), a state New Deal program, funded projects in Caswell County from 1932 to 1935 to create jobs and improve infrastructure.
 These included constructing a civic center, renovating the courthouse, building a water treatment plant, and improving schools.

 To further assist the community, the Yanceyville Rotary Club was founded in 1937, and its members successfully pioneered economic and community development projects.
 The county's economy also benefited from the establishment of the Caswell Knitting Mill in 1939.